anupam-bkp/sb-ms-rabbitmq-project2/README.md

 # sb-ms-rabbitmq-project2
-A springboot and rabbitmq based event driven microservices project.
+A springBoot and rabbitmq based event driven microservices project.